Association of Religion Data Archives: Overview

-The primary component of the ARDA, the data archive, contains around 775 quantitative data files as of January 2024.
+The primary component of the ARDA, the data archive, contains over 1,000 quantitative data files as of January 2024.
 ARDA staff do not themselves collect the data encompassed in these files; rather, the surveys' principal investigators submit their data to the ARDA for processing and archiving.
 Thus, the data files currently included in the archive originate from almost 200 different sources.
 Major data file contributors include the Presbyterian Panel Survey, the Southern Focus Poll, the U.S. Congregational Life Survey, and the Middletown Area Study.
-Data from the General Social Survey, the American National Election Studies, the World Religion Dataset, and the Pew Research Center are also available.
+Data from the General Social Survey, the American National Election Studies, the World Religion Database, and the Pew Research Center are also available.
 Among the most common topics of information included are public opinions regarding social issues (e.g. abortion, homosexuality, the role of women), survey respondents' perceptions of God/the divine, and survey respondents' religious affiliations.

 In addition to archived survey data, the ARDA also provides information regarding the religious composition of, and the state of religious freedom in, the 232 nations currently recognized by the United States State Department; membership and distributional data and historical lineages ("Family Trees") of major world religions and U.S. denominations thereof; and various learning tools.

 A bi-weekly journalistic article dealing with matters of religion and (usually American) public life, written by David Briggs, also appears on the ARDA website.
 This article is cross-posted to the Huffington Post, for which Briggs also writes.

 In 2015, the ARDA began providing interactive historical timelines of religion in the United States.
-Currently, there are three interactive timelines listed: Prominent Religious Events and People, Baptist Events and People, and Catholic Events and People.
+Currently, there are nine interactive timelines listed: Prominent Religious Events and People, Social Movements and Religion, Religious Minorities, Race/Ethnicity and Religion, Women and Religion, Baptist Events and People, Catholic Events and People, Methodist Events and People, and Presbyterian Events and People.